 Students will learn aseptic techniques and apply them in the isolation of pure cultures of bacteria.
 Students will also perform various staining techniques and chemical tests to identify these bacteria.
-The response of bacteria to changes in environmental conditions will also be examined.
-Various life stages of medically important parasites will also be observed.
+The response of bacteria to environmental changes will be examined.
+Life stages of medically important parasites will be observed.

-BIOL 235 General Nutrition (3 Hours) →
+BIOL 235 The Science of Human Nutrition (3 Hours) →